Z23599848/SoftwareEngineering/README.md

 checks, error handling, and successful account creation.
 The diagram ensures that all possible execution paths are clearly defined and supports the functional requirements identified for Sprint 2.

+# Registration Flowchart

+This flowchart represents the control flow of the user registration process within the StudyBuddy system.
+It complements the activity diagram by focusing on decision points and validation logic rather than system behaviour.

 ### Sprint 2 Artefacts (Links)
 - **Project Summary (refined):** `docs/sprint2/project-summary.md`